 Read on for more on Project Santa Cruz...

-Oculus has had a long road in developing this headset, and this isn’t actually the first time we’ve heard of it.
-The company first announced it was working on an untethered headset in 2016, but it wasn’t until Oculus Connect 4 that Facebook CEO Mark Zuckerberg took to the stage to show off a revised and apparently fully-functioning version of the headset.
+Oculus has had a long road in developing this headset, and it's actually not really a recently announced product.
+The company first announced it was working on an untethered headset in 2016, but it wasn’t until Oculus Connect in 2017 that Facebook CEO Mark Zuckerberg took to the stage to show off a revised and apparently fully-functioning version of the headset.

 Cut to the chase